MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Capital Providers FAQ.md

 ### Has the contract I deposit stETH into been audited?
 Yes, both the community and a dedicated auditor have reviewed the Smart Contracts, see the reports on [GitHub.](https://github.com/MorpheusAIs/Docs/tree/main/Security%20Audit%20Reports)

-### How will the stETH deposit contract is managed?
+### How is the stETH deposit contract managed?
 There are 4 of 7 multisig managed by community trusted open source contributors.
 The multisig address is [MOR.ETH](https://etherscan.io/address/0x1FE04BC15Cf2c5A2d41a0b3a96725596676eBa1E)
+Details about multisignature account are [here.](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Morpheus%20Multisignature%20Account.md)

 ### What are the risks of providing capital?
 There are always risks with smart contracts like bugs or vulnerabilities.
 To ensure a high level of security, the contracts have undergone multiple levels of audits, including community audit, cybersecurity company audit, as well as a public bug bounty campaign.
 Security reports are publicly available on GitHub.
 That's also why the Protection Fund 4% of emissions exists.